safegergis/gsh/readme.md

-Here's a README for the project in markdown format:

 # GSH - Gergis Shell

 GSH (Gergis Shell) is a custom Unix-like shell implementation written in C. It provides basic shell functionality including command execution, I/O redirection, piping, and built-in commands.